melissa-pan/berkeley-aisys-prelim/checkmate.md

 3. **Solver Integration**: Use off-the-shelf MILP solvers or approximation algorithms
 4. **Schedule Execution**: Implement optimal schedules in training frameworks
 5. **Dynamic Application**: Apply computed schedules across millions of training iterations

+Step 1: Model as a DAG
+- Represent forward and backward pass as a directed acyclic graph (DAG).
+- Nodes = operators.
+- Edges = tensor dependencies.
+- Each tensor has a memory cost.

+Step 2: Formulate the Optimization Problem (MILP)
+- Decision Variables:
+    - which tensor to keep in memory vs. recompute
+    - scheduling of forward/backward ops
+- Constraints:
+    - Memory usage at any time <= device limit
+    - dependency order is respected
+- Objective:
+    - minimize total computation time (original + recomputetation)

+Step 3: Solving with MILP
+- use standard MILP solver
+- exploit chain-like dependencies structure in DNN computation graph
+- can handle large models like ResNet, BERT, even GPT2

+Step 4: Execution
+- once the optimal schedule is found, checkmate generates a custom training loop to execute according to that schedule
+- integrates with PyTorch with graph tracing

 #### **Key Components:**
 - **Computational graph analysis**: Model DNN forward/backward pass as DAG